 What Certifications or Degrees Do I Need to Become a Licensed Practical Nurse?

 To enter the Licensed Practical Nursing profession, candidates must first obtain a diploma and pass the National Council Licensure Examination for Practical Nurses.
-Cambridge College of Health & Technology and Cambridge Institute of Allied Health and Technology offers a fast-paced Licensed Practical Nursing program designed to arm students with the knowledge and skills needed to pass the NCLEX and thrive in an LPN career.
+Cambridge College of Healthcare & Technology offers a fast-paced Licensed Practical Nursing program designed to arm students with the knowledge and skills needed to pass the NCLEX and thrive in an LPN career.

 In as little as a year, students can become qualified to pursue employment as LPNs.